The Face of Fear (film)

-The Face of Fear is a 1990 American television film directed by Farhad Mann and starring Pam Dawber and Lee Horsley.
+The Face of Fear is a 1990 American thriller television film directed by Farhad Mann and starring Pam Dawber and Lee Horsley.
 It is based on the 1977 novel of the same name by Dean Koontz, who also co-wrote the teleplay with Alan Jay Glueckman.
+It has aired on CBS on September 30, 1990.

 Plot

 During a snowstorm, a killer traps a former mountain climber who has psychic powers and his fiancee in a New York skyscraper office building.
 In order to escape, they will have to face impossible odds by rappelling down the outside of the building as if it is a mountain.

 thumbnail|Swedish VHS cover.
 (The English language version is mostly identical.)